richellethorpe/Mr.-Roboger-s-Neighborhood/README.md

 Code: userNumbersArray(3);
 Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor?'

-Test: "It should replace any number that contains 1 with 'Beep!'"
+Test: "It should replace ANY number that contains 1 with 'Beep!'"
 Code: userNumbersArray(10);
 Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep!'"

-Test: "It should replace any number that contains 2 with 'Boop!'"
+Test: "It should replace ANY number that contains 2 with 'Boop!'"
 Code: userNumbersArray(12);
 Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!'

-Test: "It should replace any number that contains 3 with 'Won't you be my neighbor?'"
+Test: "It should replace ANY number that contains 3 with 'Won't you be my neighbor?'"
 Code: userNumbersArray(13);
 Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!', 'Won't you be my neighbor?'